 INDOOR AIR QUALITY AND CONNECTED SMART THERMOSTATS

-Along with your traditional heating and cooling system, you have options to enhance the overall air quality of your home with a Trane CleanEffects™ air cleaner or add climate zones with a ComfortLink™ II Zoning System or and take advantage of the latest smart home, connected thermostat controls.
+Along with your traditional heating and cooling system, you have options to enhance the overall air quality of your home with a Trane CleanEffects™ air cleaner or add climate zones with a ComfortLink™ II Zoning System or take advantage of the latest smart home, connected thermostat controls.

 HEATING AND COOLING PRODUCTS

 All furnaces consist of four main components: 1) burners that deliver and burn fuel, 2) heat exchangers, 3) a blower and 4) a flue that acts as an exhaust for gaseous by-products.
 A furnace burns fuel and distributes it throughout the house.

 An air conditioner draws heat energy out of the house and transfers it to the outside air.
 The most common setup for residential homes is a split system, which includes an inside-the-home evaporative heat exchanger and an outside condensing unit heat exchanger.

 A heat pump is an energy-efficient option to consider if you live in a mild climate zone.
 It uses the outside air to heat a home in winter and cool it in summer.

 An air handler most commonly works with a heat pump to circulate air throughout your home.
 If you’re searching for a traditional air conditioner or furnace, you won’t need an air handler as those systems have the internal parts needed to circulate air.